Meccano Blue/Yellow/Zinc Outfits

 Electronic Control Set

 The new electronic components in the 5ME set were also supplied in this Electronic Control Set, from 1970.
-"Electronic" is pushing it, as the set consisted of a battery box, light, electromagnet, relay, and connecting wires.
+"Electronic" is rather overstating the capabilities, as the set consisted of a battery box, light, electromagnet, relay, and connecting wires.
 The one electronic component was a light-sensitive cell that could switch the relay when the light shone on it.This image does not belong to the webmasters and is copyright.

 Please do not download or copy it for any purpose.
 It has been